 4. Update iOS with iTunes

-If still stuck at verifying updates, try to use iTunes to update your iPhone.
+If your iPhone is still stuck at verifying updates, try to use iTunes to update it to iOS 15.3.

-- Step 1: Connect your iPhone via a USB (Apple-approved) to your laptop or PC
+- Connect your iPhone via a USB (Apple-approved) to your laptop or PC

-- Step 2: Open iTunes on the computer and ensure it’s the latest version.
+- Open iTunes on the computer and ensure it’s the latest version.

-- Step 3: Let iTunes sync and once completed, select your device by clicking on the icon for iPhone.
+- Let iTunes sync and once completed, select your device by clicking on the icon for iPhone.

-- Step 4: Navigate to the Summary section, and select Check for updates, the on-screen instructions will guide you on updating your device.
+- Navigate to the Summary section, and select Check for updates, the on-screen instructions will guide you on updating your device.

-This method requires you have the latest iTunes version on your computer and data can be lost if you failed to create a backup before proceeding.
+This method requires the latest iTunes version on your computer and all your data may be lost if you fail to create a backup before proceeding.

 5. Use Perfix

-It is recommended to use Perfix instead of restoring the device in iTunes or performing a DFU recovery.
-Mobitrix Perfix is an iOS system repair tool that can be used to fix iOS stuck issues without causing data loss.
+It is recommended to use Perfix instead of restoring the device or performing a DFU recovery in iTunes.
+Mobitrix Perfix is an iOS system repair tool that can be used to fix 200+ iOS stuck issues without causing any data loss.

-Step 1: Launch Perfix on your computer and select "Standard Mode"
+- Launch Perfix on your computer and select "Standard Repair"